Priyankagautam08/portfolio/README.md

 I am **Priyanka Gautam**, a **Ph.D. student at Kansas State University** specializing in **machine learning, graph theory, and complex networks**.
 I am passionate about solving **real-world challenges** using **data science and AI** and love exploring how networks shape our world.

 ## Research Overview
 My research focuses on finding the most important and influential points in large, constantly changing networks—like social media, transportation, or power grids.
-I use mathematical models and data science to understand how these networks behave, helping make them stronger, more efficient, and more resilient to changes or disruptions. 🚀
+I use mathematical & graph models and data science to understand how these networks behave, helping make them stronger, more efficient, and more resilient to changes or disruptions. 🚀

 ### 💡 **What I Do**
-✔ **Graph Neural Networks (GNNs)** for infrastructure resilience
+- ✔ **Graph Neural Networks (GNNs)** for infrastructure resilience
-✔ **Influence Maximization in Dynamic Networks**  to pinpoints important nodes ✔ **Causal Inference & Data Science**  to understand the network dynamics ✔ **Network Optimization & Computational Intelligence**
+- ✔ **Influence Maximization in Dynamic Networks**  to pinpoints important nodes
+- ✔ **Causal Inference & Data Science**  to understand the network dynamics
+- ✔ **Network Optimization & Computational Intelligence**

 ### 🎯 **Beyond Research**
 Outside of academia, I am a **strong believer in hard work and continuous learning**.
 I love exploring **new experiences and challenges**, whether it's: